ClojureBridge/tones/curriculum/01-piano-chords.md

 pretty easy to get started, and interesting to explore.

-2. Tuning - getting started
+1. Prelude - getting started
 ----------------------------

 ### Download the project